-There's not many bands with as healthy a chart pedigree as ABBA, and the Swedish quartet's singles are almost national treasures in their own way.
+There aren't many groups with as healthy a chart pedigree as ABBA - the Swedish quartet's singles are almost national treasures in their own way.
 The band's global domination from the mid-seventies to the early eighties, followed by subsequent revivals in decades to come, means ABBA's classic hits are known to millions, across generations.

 During their imperial phase, ABBA scored 25 Top 40 hits in the UK, including 19 Top 10s, of which nine went all the way to Number 1 – over the space of nine years.

-As Agnetha, Benny, Björn and Frida prepare to take us on an ABBA Voyage, reportedly including new material together for the first time in over 35 years, we look at the hits that paved the way, taking into account sales across physical and download formats, plus streams.
+To celebrate their new material together for the first time in 39 years, we look at the hits that paved the way, taking into account sales across physical and download formats, plus streams.

 Out in front is Dancing Queen, the third consecutive chart-topper for the band in 1976 – spending six weeks there to be their longest running Number 1.
 It was re-released in 1992, to accompany their greatest hits ABBA Gold, becoming their 26th official Top 40 hit.
-It is ABBA's only million-seller and therefore their biggest single, with 1.65 million chart sales, including 93 million streams since 2014.
-See all ABBA's UK hit singles and albums in their chart archive
+It is ABBA's only million-seller and therefore their biggest single, with 1.56 million pure sales and 100 million streams.

-Up second is Super Trouper, their final Number 1 in 1980, taken from the album of the same name, which spent two weeks at the top and has 1.05 million chart sales, made up of 978,000 pure sales and 38 million streams.
-Taking the bronze is Knowing Me, Knowing You, the band's fifth Number 1, racking up five weeks at Number 1 in spring 1977 and picking up 1.02 million chart sales to date.
+Up second is Super Trouper, their final Number 1 in 1980, taken from the album of the same name, which spent two weeks at the top.
+To date it has 982,000 pure sales and 40 million streams.
+Taking the bronze is Knowing Me, Knowing You, the band's fifth Number 1, racking up five weeks at Number 1 in spring 1977 and picking up 976,000 sales and 28 streams

-Fourth is Take A Chance On Me, which became their seventh Number 1 in 1978 – they had to wait over two and half years for another one – and has 950,000 chart sales (including 882,000 pure sales) to date.
-In fifth place comes the ultimate weepie The Winner Takes It All, a chart-topper in 1980, with 920,000 chart sales.
+Fourth is Take A Chance On Me, which became their seventh Number 1 in 1978 – they had to wait over two and half years for another one – and has 885,000 pure sales to date.
+In fifth place comes the ultimate weepie The Winner Takes It All, a chart-topper in 1980, with 853,000 sales.

-Close behind is Mamma Mia, on 860,000.
-Mamma Mia was the mighty track that knocked Queen's Bohemian Rhapsody off Number 1 – whose lyrics famously contained "mamma mia" too – and Queen and ABBA make up the two top selling albums of all time in the shape of their respective greatest hits.
+Close behind is Mamma Mia, on 766,000 sales - the mighty track that knocked Queen's Bohemian Rhapsody off Number 1, whose lyrics famously contained "mamma mia" too.
+Queen and ABBA make up the two top selling albums of all time in the shape of their respective greatest hits.

-The band's biggest single to miss the Number 1 spot is 1979's Gimme Gimme Gimme (A Man After Midnight), which peaked at 3 and ranks ninth overall, while their Eurovision winner and first chart-topper Waterloo rounds out the Top 10 on 732,000, their lowest selling Number 1.
+The band's biggest single to miss the Number 1 spot is 1979's Gimme Gimme Gimme (A Man After Midnight), which peaked at 3 and ranks tenth overall, while their Eurovision winner and first chart-topper Waterloo lands just outside the Top 10 at 11 on 681,000 sales, their lowest-selling Number 1.

 Fittingly, rounding off the Top 20 is Thank You For The Music.
 Considered ABBA's farewell song, The track originally featured on the group's fifth studio record The Album in 1977 but was issued as a single in the UK in 1983, around the release of a compilation of the same name.